13. Intention/Extending

 13.1.5.
 Development environment/Testing

-The development platform is mainly current Linux (Manjaro/Rocky Linux) with testing on Gitlab (Ubuntu docker image).
+The development platform is mainly current Linux (Manjaro/Rocky Linux) with testing on Gitlab (wheel creation and testing on Ubuntu, MacOS and Windows).
 I regularly use Jscatter on macOS and on our Linux cluster.
 The code is Python 3.x compatible.
-I rarely use Windows (only if a manufacturer of an instrument forces me…) Jscatter works under native Windows 10, except things that rely on pipes or gfortran as the connection to XmGrace and the DLS module which calls CONTIN through a pipe.
+I rarely use Windows (only if a manufacturer of an instrument forces me…) Jscatter works now (2026) under Windows.
 As matplotlib is slow fits give no intermediate output.

 There are different ways to extend Jscatter by new models.